5 Essential Tips for Running on the Beach

 Keep it Short (and Less Frequent)

-Even though your muscles are working extra hard, you might not feel the impact of an hour-long beach run until the next day…when you wake up achy and barely able to enjoy your vacation, let alone fit in another run.
+Even though your muscles are working extra hard, you might not feel the impact of running on the beach until the next day…when you wake up achy and barely able to enjoy your vacation, let alone fit in another run.
 Start with just 20 to 25 minutes at a time (or even less) to make sure you don't overdo it, advises Honerkamp.
 And if you live near the ocean, don't start doing all your runs at the beach.
 Once a week would be ideal.
+(If you still want to be at the beach, swap in this non-running beach workout you can do in the sand.)

 Go Barefoot (if You Want)

-Running in wet socks or with sand in their shoes is nobody's idea of fun, and Honerkamp says it's fine to run barefoot.
-Though if you're prone to injury or require a very supportive shoe, you might want to keep them on.
+Running in wet socks or with sand in their shoes is nobody's idea of fun, and Honerkamp says it's fine to run barefoot on the beach.
+Though if you're prone to injury or require a very supportive shoe, you might want to keep them on instead of running barefoot on the beach.
 Not sure?
-Try walking a mile on the beach.
+Try walking a mile in the sand.
 If your calves hurt the next day, you probably shouldn't run barefoot.
 (Need a new pair of running shoes?
 Check out The Best Sneakers to Crush Your Workout Routines.)

 Go Flat—and Out and Back

 Shorelines are sloped, which can mess with your form.
-Run on the flattest part of the sand that you can, and make sure you run back on the beach the way you came to even out any imbalances.
+When running on the beach, run on the flattest part of the sand that you can, and make sure you run back on the beach the way you came to even out any imbalances.

 Wear extra sunscreen, since water and sand reflect rays.
 And check the tides so you don't get stuck in a situation where you're far from home and can't run back.
-(Find an awesome sunscreen in 20 Sun Products to Help Protect Your Skin.)
+(Find an awesome sunscreen in The Best Sweat-Proof Sunscreens for Working Out.)